The Rise of Monero: Traceability, Challenges, and Research Review

 However, Monero’s growing popularity and use on DNMs have not gone unnoticed.
 Major exchanges like Binance and OKX have delisted Monero, making it harder for regular users to obtain the coin through traditional, Know-Your-Customer (KYC)-compliant channels.
 This reduced accessibility has pushed many towards decentralized exchanges and instant swap services that bypass KYC requirements—making Monero transactions even harder to trace.

-In March 2023, Monero faced a major test of its resilience.
+In March 2024, Monero faced a major test of its resilience.
 The network was hit by a flooding attack that overloaded it with transactions, leading to severe congestion.
-Users found themselves unable to send transactions or make withdrawals from certain services.
+Some users found themselves unable to send transactions or make withdrawals from certain services.
 This attack surfaced vulnerabilities in Monero’s infrastructure and sparked speculation about who might be behind it and whether it was intended to deanonymize users.
-While the entity “AntiDarknet” has since claimed responsibility, it remains unclear if this is true.

 This event shocked the Monero community and triggered even more focus on improving the network.
 The Monero Research Lab is actively working on new methods to prevent similar attacks and enhance the coin’s privacy features.
 Monero’s community is known for being proactive in identifying and fixing weaknesses, which helps maintain the integrity and security of the network.